shaqsauce/shaqsauce.github.io/exercises/week7.md

 object to `'yellow'`.
 Then use `fillRect` for every cell in cells to draw a square given the cells first and second index values, which represent x and y.
 [fillRect documentation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillRect)

+## Challenge

+If you can add yellow square to the board by pushing them on to `this.current` how would you remove yellow squares?
+Use the answer to this question to implement finish `toggle`.